Act-On Announces Act-On InSite, New GenAI Web Agent

 • Brand Marketing

 Some organizations have a fourth bucket: Content Marketing.
-It can be separated into its own function, but if not, it usually falls under Brand.
+It can be separated into its own function, but if not, it usually falls under Brand Marketing.

 This is just a big-picture overview.
-You might have experienced something different in your career, or hear hot takes from podcast hosts and LinkedIn influencers on how they’ve discovered a better way.
+You might have experienced something different in your career, or hear hot takes from podcast hosts and LinkedIn marketing groups on how they’ve discovered a better way.

 But by and large, these are the high-level, functional areas that most B2B marketing departments use when structuring their teams.
 So let’s break them down into key responsibilities, as well as the sub-teams and specialists who manage them.